marco-calautti/conan-cmake-vscode-template/README.md

 - There are different CMake presets, depending on the OS and tooling used:
     - Linux/macOS with Ninja: `debug-ninja` and `release-ninja`
     - Linux/macOS with make: `debug-makefiles` and `release-makefiles`
     - Windows: `msvc`.
-Whether it is a release or debug build will be specified at build type.
+Whether it is a release or debug build will be specified at build time.

 - Configure the desired preset with `cmake --preset <preset-name>`.